 4. Pregnant women should avoid dental treatment.

-In most cases, dental treatments are done during the second trimester but in general, pregnant patients at any trimester may undergo cleaning and restorative treatment.
+In most cases, dental work is done during the second trimester but in general, pregnant patients at any trimester may undergo cleaning and restorative treatment.

 Procedures that require the use of x-rays must be postponed until after birth unless absolutely necessary.